ICJIA/icjia-gata-next-2020/src/markdown/funding/2020-r3-service-delivery.md

 One of the core principles of the R3 program is that the most useful knowledge and experience about the needs of each community reside in the community itself.
 As such, the R3 program does not specify what services should be provided to address the program priorities.
 Applicants are asked to clearly explain the proposed program, identify how the proposed program addresses at least one program priority, and identify the goals, objectives, outputs, outcomes, and measurements that will be used to maintain and evaluate the proposed program.

-Please refer to the NOFO for all Program Requirements.
+Please refer to the NOFO for ALL Program Requirements.

 ## Eligibility Information